-It may seem pretty simple, but one of the most common mistakes when closing a job offer is a lack of information gathering and giving early in the process.
+It may seem pretty simple, but one of the most common mistakes when making a job offer is a lack of information gathering and giving early in the process.
 As a result, candidates are surprised by compensation, location, start date and a wide variety of other factors.

-During the recruiting process, make a conscious effort to gather the key data points during the initial conversations.
+During the recruiting process, make a conscious effort to gather the key data points during initial conversations.
 A couple of must -have data points:

-- Expected income for next job – base and bonus
+- Expected income – base and bonus

 - Ability and willingness to commute to the office (if required)